by Dr. Bill Rawls

 Note: The primary situation where antibiotics have proven value is in early treatment of infections with more virulent tick-borne microbes such as Rickettsia rickettsii (the cause of Rocky Mountain spotted fever), ehrlichia, anaplasma, and in some cases, babesia.
 These microbes typically present with high fever and severe symptoms during acute infection.
 Being more virulent, they typically respond better to antibiotic therapy and generally, one to two months of antibiotics is curative if infections are caught early.

 Desperate for Solutions

 After realizing that oral antibiotics weren’t a solution for me, my faith in the medical system diminished.
 My medical colleagues didn’t seem to understand Lyme disease or have much interest in treating it.
 Other than prescriptions medications for treating symptoms, they had little to offer.

 There were a lot of options to choose from.
-Ever since people have been aware of Lyme disease, they’ve been throwing everything imaginable at it — from “ray beam” energy generated by Rife machines to drinking turpentine — all with the hope of killing the microbe.
+Ever since people became aware of Lyme disease, they’ve been throwing everything imaginable at it — from “ray beam” energy generated by rife machines to drinking turpentine — all with the hope of killing the microbe.

 I created a list of all potential solutions and prioritized according to cost, potential for toxicity, and evidence of benefit.
 Things that were very costly or carried a high potential for harm were kept at the bottom of the list.

-At one point, I actually considered buying a Rife machine.
+At one point, I actually considered buying a rife machine.
 The potential for harm seemed very low, but I couldn’t find any scientific evidence that the technology worked or that anyone had actually been cured.
-Paying $2,000-$4,000 for a machine that may or may not do anything was a risk I couldn’t afford to take.
+Ultimately, paying $2,000-$4,000 for a machine that may or may not do anything was a risk I couldn’t afford to take.

 Natural herbal therapy was definitely on my list; I had a longstanding interest in herbal therapy.
 But my medical background made me skeptical.
 How could anything natural and non-toxic actually get rid of something like Lyme disease?